nikossrp/Vaccine-Sentiment-Classifier/README.md

 # Vaccine-Sentiment-Classifier

 The purpose of this project is to do a sentiment analysis on tweets about covid19 vaccinations in 3 classes (0-neutral, 1-negative, 2-positive).
-Todo this, i experimented with 4 different types of models:
+To do this, i experimented with 4 different types of models:

 Softmax Regression
 Feed-Forward neural network.